ajmccredie/cycle-connect/README.md

 12. Issues with forms and the ways they were displaying were initially fixed using the ‘FormHelper’, which was then extended to look at individual fields.
 This approach was also then taken in the templates and the increased control over the labels, inputs and validation overcame the majority of the issues faced.
 13. When the project was nearing completion and a deployment attempt was made in Heroku with `DEBUG=False` all the images called through the CSS (the background images) disappeared.
 The rest of the static files were fine.
 Eventually a fix was found with tutor support to upload those images to Cloudinary and call them into the background directly from there.
 14. When one of the JavaScript modals was initially deployed, it was not functional.
 This was fixed by increasing the ‘z-index’ of the element in the CSS.
+15. It was found that by editing the browser contents for navigation it was possible to access and edit the comments of others on the forum post and some other actions which were a site security risk.
+These were resolved by ensuring the views.py file contained better checks on the user identification.
+Some pages were then generating error 404s, so custom pages were developed for this to guide the users back to the forum.

 ### Unresolved
 Some automated tests were written, but were not able to be used due to persistent issue in redirecting to the test database.
 I tried a number of fixes for this after extensive online research, but eventually decided to settle for manual testing.